nevyn/URLSessionTest/README.md

 It seems a background upload task continues no matter what, even if the app is uninstalled.

+`-[NSURLSessionDataDelegate URLSession:dataTask:didReceiveData:]` is called even for a background upload task, even though that method is only supposed to be called for data tasks.
+Yay!

+Upload tasks get the `Content-Type: application/octet-stream` if you don't supply a Content-Type yourself. `Content-Length` is also set automatically.

 What I still don't understand
 -----------------------------